-Why Time Seems to Pass Faster as We Get Older
+Why Does Time Pass Faster as We Get Older?

-The question that's asked most often by senior citizens is why does time seem to go quicker as we grow older.
+The question that's asked most often by senior citizens is why does time seem to go by quicker as we grow older.

 Actually it's not moving faster as we get older.
-Time is an illusion that we use to maintain our sanity, and more importantly, to schedule our life events with others.
+Time is an illusion that we use to schedule our daily life events with others.

 Nevertheless, the illusion of time does seem to go by faster.
 Why is that?
 It has to do with ratios.